-The Charter School prepares its financial statements on the accrual basis of accounting in conformity with U.S. Generally Accepted Accounting Principles ("U.S. GAAP") and standards established by the Financial Accounting Standards Board for external financial reporting by not-for-profit organizations.
-Those standards require the classification of activities and net assets based upon the existence or absence of donor-imposed restrictions, as follows:
+The Charter School prepares its financial statements on the accrual basis of accounting in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+The financial statement presentation conforms with U.S. GAAP for non-profit organization, which requires the classification of activities and net assets based upon the existence or absence of donor-imposed restrictions, as follows: